latexstudio/LaTeX-1/classycv/readme.md

 2. a **resume** (using the `Resume` environment)
 3. **attachments** (using the `attachment` command)

-The basic document template looks like this:
+A template for a basic cv document looks like this:

 ```
 \documentclass[a4paper, 12pt]{classycv}